t4d-setup-instructions/intro-to-docker-k8s-gcp/README.md

     ssh-keygen -t rsa -f $HOME\.ssh\student1-linux-instance -C student1
     ```

+  - Edit the virtual machine instance.
+  - Scroll down to "You have 0 SSH keys", and click "Show and edit"
+  - Copy and paste the public key.
+  - Scroll to the bottom and click "Save".

   - Use the certificate, and the Linux server's external IP address to connect to the Linux server

     ```powershell